Are there any current cell phones not made in China?

 LG Stylo 5

 Same company, different approach towards its user base.
 The LG Stylo 5 is for the business savvy or the ones that need more interaction with the device, LG gunning for the Note market with a 6.2-inch screen, a 14 nm Snapdragon 450 chipset, and a ton of bells and whistles to help the user in the productivity department.
 While yes, those specs might seem out of place considering the craziness of 2023 expectations, if you use your phone for work, the LG Stylo 5 is still a good platform – especially on a budget.

 The octa-core processor takes most of the load, and you get 3 gigs of RAM to help out with the rest.
 Also, you get features like NFC transfer, an audio jack, and a 13MP camera.
 And, let’s not forget, the phone comes with good sound quality, being DTS 3D Surround-enabled.

-This one can be taken with a grain of salt, seeing that the big Lenovo is still a Beijing-based company and owns Motorola at the moment.
-But, on the other hand, the Moto G Stylus is produced in India, and that is the focus of this piece.
-The G Stylus is maybe one of the best budget-friendly phones on the list, build outside of China.
+For example, the G Stylus is maybe one of the best budget-friendly phones on the list, build outside of China.
 The manufacturer started producing G Series smartphones in 2020 and became a popular low-cost smartphone manufactured outside of China.
 It has a large screen and a 665 Snapdragon processor, but it comes with some caveats, like the lack of advanced pen support that we find in some of its bigger budget rivals.
 But, if you want to get something with a big screen and not break the piggy bank, this might be a good alternative.
 Other Motorola smartphones manufactured in India are the Motorola Razr, the E-series (Moto E6s, E5 Plus) and the One-series (Moto Fusion One+, One Action, One Vision, One Macro).